jancerman/Home/Guidelines for SDK developers.md

 **Note**: If a breaking change should happen, we will provide a new version of the Delivery API (alongside the current version of the API) together with new SDK guidelines.
 We will let you know in time before this happens.

-You can always rely on the following rules:
+You can always rely on the following features:

 * Elements in content types are in the same order as in Kentico Cloud UI.
 * Elements in content item variants are in the same order as in content types.
 * Options in Multiple choice elements in content types are in the same order as in Kentico Cloud UI.
 * Selected options in Multiple choice elements in content item variants are in the same order as in content types.

-To make your SDK more robust, we recommend also applying these guidelines:
+Here are a few tips to help you deal with backward-compatible changes in the Delivery API:

 * Ignore unknown content elements.
 * Parse HTML with HTML 5 parses.
 If possible, do not use regular expressions.